livegnik/2way-poc-design/README.md

 # 2WAY System PoC Design Repository

+## 2WAY at a glance

+A P2P platform replacing central backends with locally enforced cryptographic data control.

+* Each device keeps its own data and decides what is valid.
+* Decisions are based on local rules and cryptographic keys.
+* All changes are signed, recorded, and never silently rewritten.
+* Network data is always treated as untrusted.
+* Apps and unknown users are strictly limited by default.
+* Trust does not spread automatically.
+* Damage from compromise stays contained.
+* Security rules are enforced by structure, not by convention.
+* Missing permission means rejection, not fallback behavior.
+* No central backend or global coordination.
+* Unclear or invalid actions are rejected.

+2WAY is designed to remain correct under compromise.

-## What this repository is
+## What 2WAY is

+2WAY is a local-first, peer-to-peer application substrate designed to operate correctly in hostile and unreliable environments.

+It provides identity, data ownership, access control, synchronization, and trust semantics as shared infrastructure, enforced structurally rather than through centralized backends, implicit trust, or application-level convention.

+Applications built on 2WAY do not own isolated databases or central servers.
+They operate on a shared, local-first graph where authorship is explicit, permissions are enforced before mutation, and history is append-only and verifiable.

+Each node maintains its own authoritative state.
+Nodes synchronize directly with peers using signed, ordered envelopes.
+All incoming data is treated as untrusted and validated locally.

 This repository contains the normative system design for the 2WAY proof of concept (PoC).

-2WAY is a local-first, peer-to-peer application substrate that provides identity, data ownership, access control, synchronization, and trust semantics as shared infrastructure rather than application-specific backend logic.

-The design defined here is complete at the protocol and architecture level.
-All major data models, security properties, failure modes, operational flows, and implementation constraints required for a correct PoC are explicitly specified.
+The design is complete at the protocol and architecture level.

-This repository defines what must exist and how it must behave.
+It defines what must exist and how it must behave for a correct PoC.
 It is a design specification, not a production implementation.

-## What this repository is not

-* Not an SDK
-* Not a reference or demo implementation
-* Not a deployment, orchestration, or operations guide
-* Not a UI or product specification
-* Not a performance-optimized or horizontally scaled system

-Anything not explicitly defined within the scope of this repository is out of bounds and must not be assumed.

-## Who this repository is for

-* Systems engineers evaluating the protocol and architecture
-* Implementers building the PoC exactly as specified
-* Reviewers auditing correctness, isolation, and security properties

-Suggested reading paths:

-* **Conceptual orientation:** start with `00-scope`, then `01-protocol`
-* **Security audit:** start with `05-security`, then `01-protocol` and `02-architecture`
-* **Implementation:** read in numeric order, prioritizing `07-poc`
-* **Operational behavior:** focus on `06-flows`

-The repository is designed to support all of these perspectives without reinterpretation.
+## Why it exists

+Modern application architectures fail predictably under compromise.

+Identity, authorization, ordering, synchronization, and abuse handling are repeatedly reimplemented as application-specific logic, often layered on top of centralized backends that implicitly trust infrastructure, networks, and peers.
+When those assumptions break, failure is silent, escalatory, and systemic.

+The primary failure mode 2WAY is designed to prevent is silent escalation from local compromise to global control.

+2WAY exists to make these properties non-optional by design.
+Identity, authorship, access control, and ordering are enforced structurally at the graph level.
+Local authority is treated as a security primitive, not a convenience.
+Synchronization does not imply trust.
+Absence of permission results in rejection, not fallback behavior.

+The result is a system where compromise, abuse, and partial failure remain contained rather than systemic.

+## Core idea

+The core abstraction in 2WAY is a shared, local-first graph.

+The graph represents identities, devices, relationships, content, and application-specific state.
+Ownership is explicit.
+History is append-only.
+All mutations are validated, authorized, and ordered before persistence.

+Nodes operate independently and offline.
+Synchronization is incremental and explicit.
+Consistency emerges from deterministic validation, explicit ownership, strict ordering, and scoped synchronization rather than global consensus or coordination.

+The graph is not merely a data structure.
+It is the primary enforcement surface for security, isolation, and authority.

+Local-first operation is a security property, ensuring correctness and authority do not depend on network availability or remote honesty.

-## Design posture and threat framing
+## Security model and threat framing

-2WAY is designed under the assumption of adversarial and unreliable environments.
+2WAY is designed under adversarial assumptions.

-The PoC explicitly considers and constrains:
+The proof of concept explicitly considers and constrains:

 * Untrusted or malicious peers
 * Sybil identity creation